 Introducing NAMI California’s Represent Recovery initiative.
 Even in this diverse state, cultural competence and representation in mental health fall short for people of color and those in the LGBTQ+ community.
 Stigma is pervasive within many of our families and communities.
 Cultural groups are more prone to be misdiagnosed, likely due to differing cultural or religious beliefs or language barriers.

-It takes courage, but we hope that consumers and family members like you will step forward and show others they are not alone and that recovery is possible.
+It takes courage, but we hope that peers and family members like you will step forward and show others they are not alone and that recovery is possible.

-Represent Recovery is a reflexive initiative calling for a paradigm shift in the way we view mental health in diverse cultural communities.
+Represent Recovery is a campaign and initiative calling for a paradigm shift in the way we view mental health in diverse cultural communities.
 It aims to serve members of underrepresented communities while centering their voices in the overall mental health movement.

 Bookmark this page to stay connected as we roll out community-specific campaigns in the coming months.